-No one’s saying you have to like The Queers.
+No-one’s saying you have to like The Queers.
 Frontman Joe Queer’s statements about Black Lives Matter and his support of the police officer who shot Michael Brown are highly controversial and stand against much of what punk rock was built on.
-That said, there is no denying that they’re hands down the most famous punk band out of New Hampshire, so they make this list (some might argue that G.G.
-Allin should’ve gotten this entry, but we’re saving him for the United States Of Weirdo Racists With Poop On Them).
+That said, there is no denying that they’re hands down the most successful punk band out of New Hampshire, so they make this list (some might argue that G.G.
+Allin should’ve gotten this entry, but we’re saving him for the United States Of Weirdos With Poop On Them).

 Required Listening: Beat Off (1994)